sgmurphy/wordpress-plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.17: Various tweaks and fixes.
-Version numbers in the updates notification email.
-Unmaintained plugins checker improvements.
+* 9.0.18: Various tweaks and fixes.
+Force auto-updates can now be done with less capabilities and is not subject to any features or control of other features.
 See changelog for full details.
 A recommended update for all.